 Aroa is required under the Aroa License to manufacture all of our OviTex portfolio products at its manufacturing and warehousing facility in Auckland, New Zealand.
 The production of all of our OviTex portfolio products in a single location exposes us to the risk of Aroa's facility being harmed or rendered inoperable by natural or man-made disasters or pandemics, which may render it difficult or impossible for Aroa to perform its manufacturing and assembly activities for some time.
 Although we and Aroa intend to establish redundant production facilities to lessen the risk of production disruptions, we will need to ensure that any manufacturing facility complies with our quality expectations and applicable regulatory requirements.
-If we are unable to establish redundant manufacturing facilities in a timely manner, any disruption in the manufacture of our OviTex portfolio products, the supply of our OviTex portfolio products to customers and the development of any new reinforced tissue matrix products will be delayed, limited or prevented, which could have material adverse effect on our business, financial condition and results of operations.
+If we are unable to establish redundant manufacturing facilities in a timely manner, any disruption in the manufacture of our OviTex portfolio products at Aroa's manufacturing and warehouse facility, the continued commercialization of our OviTex portfolio products, the supply of our OviTex portfolio products to customers and the development of any new reinforced tissue matrix products will be delayed, limited or prevented, which could have material adverse effect on our business, financial condition and results of operations.